pytorch/pytorch/docs/source/sparse.rst

 mostly zero valued*.
 We recognize these are important applications and aim to provide performance optimizations for these use cases via sparse storage formats.

 Various sparse storage formats such as COO, CSR/CSC, LIL, etc. have been developed over the years.
-In a nutshell, they all compress data by tracking the positions of non-zero valued elements and perhaps some, but *most importantly* not all, zero valued elements.
-We call the uncompressed values *specified*.
-They *may* be zero.
-In contrast *unspecified* elements *must* be zero.
+While they differ in exact layouts, they all compress data through efficient representation of zero valued elements.
+We call the uncompressed values *specified* in contrast to *unspecified*, compressed elements.

 By compressing repeat zeros sparse storage formats aim to save memory and computational resources on various CPUs and GPUs.
 Especially for high